ethereum-optimism/community-hub/src/docs/token-house/how-to-delegate.md

 3. Once you’ve been added as a delegate in the next voting cycle, you can start [voting](https://vote.optimism.io/)!
     - Go to the [Optimism voting app](https://vote.optimism.io/), connect your wallet, and vote!
 There is no minimum OP to begin voting requirement, but you will need to have the OP tokens you wish to delegate or vote with in your wallet when the voting measurement is taken.
 Tokens that are staked or LP’d at the time of measurement do not carry voting power.

-### Would you like to delegate your voting power to a representative?
+## Would you like to delegate your voting power to a delegate?

 1. [Choose a delegate](https://vote.optimism.io/delegates).